-Ric Messier, GCIH, GSEC, CEH, CISSP, MS, has entirely too many letters after his name, as though he spends time gathering up strays that follow him home at the end of the day.
+Ric Messier, GCIH, CCSP, GSEC, CEH, CISSP, MS, has entirely too many letters after his name, as though he spends time gathering up strays that follow him home at the end of the day.
 His interest in information security began in high school but was cemented when he was a freshman at the University of Maine, Orono, when he took advantage of a vulnerability in a jailed environment to break out of the jail and gain elevated privileges on an IBM mainframe in the early 1980s.
 His first experience with Unix was in the mid-1980s and with Linux in the mid-1990s.
 Ric is an author, trainer, educator, and security professional with multiple decades of experience.
-He is currently a Senior Information Security Consultant with FireEye Mandiant and occasionally teaches courses at Harvard University and the University of Colorado Boulder.
+He is currently a Principal Consultant with FireEye Mandiant and occasionally teaches courses at Harvard University.